 The challenges are diverse: legal & regulatory environment, talent and expertise development, ambition & funding level.
 But the opportunity, for NL and for the world, is huge.

 The round table will be held in an interactive setting with stakeholders from the different industries and disciplines.
 There are several different dilemma's the teams will discuss.

 Joining us for this round table will be thought leaders, innovation drivers, representatives from law firms from the UK and NL, as well as the Dutch regulator AFM, the Dutch central bank DNB and Dutch Government officials.

-Challenges & Opportunities for Tokenization in the Netherlands
+Challenges & Opportunities for Tokenisation in the Netherlands

 14:00 | Walk-in with Coffee/tea